 Quality Assurance and Trade Competency

-For example, pipe welding in high-pressure systems must satisfy precise radiographic inspection standards.
-Deploying underqualified workers into these roles introduces risk that no QA process can fully remediate after the fact.
+Deploying underqualified workers into high-pressure pipe welding roles introduces risk that no QA process can fully remediate after the fact.

 Technology and Digital Workforce Tracking